DeannaCarina/HarryPotterQuiz/README.md

 #### Aims
 <ol>
-    <li>To earn comission from potential companies that would like to advertise via the website in the space left on the main page</li>
+    <li>To supply instructions to the user on how to best 'play' the quiz</li>
     <li>For visitors to the website to have a positive user experience, in terms of website design and interactivity</li>
     <li>To be easily find-able via search engines</li>
     <li>To educate users on the more unusual facts around the Harry Potter books</li>